Legacy Update Help

 KB44950222019-04 Security Update for POSReady 2009 for x86-based Systems

-We also recommend using Legacy Update to hide these updates (“Don’t show this update again” checkbox) to ensure Automatic Updates doesn’t reinstall them.
+We recommend hiding these updates using Legacy Update (“Don’t show this update again” checkbox) or the Windows Update control panel (right-click and select “Hide update”) to ensure Automatic Updates doesn’t reinstall them.

 You may also have issues with the 2019-02 Security Update for WES09 and POSReady 2009 for x86-based Systems (KB4486463).
 Refer to our article on it for more information.